jobigutenburg02/e-commerce-full-stack-app/README.md

 - RESTful API endpoints for products, categories, and orders
 - JWT-based authentication for secure user login
-- Admin panel for managing data
+- Django Admin panel for managing data
 - Support for product images, pricing, and inventory
 - Implemented payment gateways using PayPal and Flutterwave APIs for seamless online transactions
 - Ready-to-use with React frontend

 ---

-## Setting up the secret keys for payment gateway
+## Setting up the secret keys for payment testing

 ### Flutterwave